webix-hub/docs/data/desktop/pivot.md

 ###Renaming fields {#fieldmaps}

-By default Pivot uses data item properties for column names.
+By default, Pivot uses data item properties for column names.
 But if you have dataset structured like below, the default pattern becomes unsuitable:

 ~~~js
 [{ a1:100, a2:1.34 }, ...]